 Before we begin, we need to understand some differences in the characteristics of energy supplies.
-We will focus on three characteristics of energy supply: its natural form before conversion, its form after conversion, and the spatial density of the power produced.
+We will focus on three key characteristics of energy supply: its natural form before conversion, its form after conversion, and the spatial density of the power produced.

-Fossil fuels are remarkable stores of chemical energy with a large amount of energy stored in chemical bonds by unit weight or volume.
-Not only are these fuels of high energy density but the energy bonds in fossil fuels are relatively stable over time.
+Fossil fuels are remarkable stores of chemical energy, with a large amount of energy stored in chemical bonds by unit weight or volume.
+Not only are these fuels of high energy density, but the energy bonds in fossil fuels are relatively stable over time.
 One can store and transport coal, oil, and natural gas over long distances without losing the quality of this energy.
-As a result, fossil fuels (particularly petroleum) are ideal portable fuel supplies on which transportation systems have developed based on the internal combustion engine.
-Therefore, on economic and technical grounds, society has benefited from characteristics of fossil fuels.
+As a result, fossil fuels (particularly petroleum) are ideal portable fuel supplies on which transportation systems have developed that are based on the internal combustion engine.
+Therefore, on economic and technical grounds, society has benefited from the characteristics of fossil fuels.

 The forms in which renewable energy types are supplied are quite different.
-Most cannot be seen as as energy stores but flows.
+Most cannot be seen as energy stores but flows.
 As flows, solar and wind energy must be captured and converted to different forms to be useful.
-Renewable energy systems generally derive directly from the energy absorbed by the earth system from the sun.
-Solar and wind energy are flow systems - they must be used as they are produced.
-Both wind and solar are most abundant at certain times of day, and so must be stored for use when they are absent.
-Biomass (e.g biofuels) are chemical stores of energy but with a much shorter shelf life compared to fossil fuels.
+Both are most abundant at certain times of day, and so must be stored for use when they are absent.
+Biomass (e.g., biofuels) are chemical stores of energy but with a much shorter shelf life compared to fossil fuels.
 They decompose relatively quickly.
 Hydroelectric is generated from converted solar energy that drives the water cycle and does have storage abilities, since water can be held behind a dam rather than being released.